njgeorge000158/Crowdfunding-ETL/README.TECHNICAL.md

 ----

-The IPython notebook, ETLMiniProject_NGeorge_SSmith.ipynb, requires the following Python scripts with it in the same folder:
+The IPython notebook, ETLMiniProject.ipynb, requires the following Python scripts with it in the same folder:

 ETLMiniProjectConstants.py